What is a cataract?

 Congenital cataracts: Some babies can be born with cataracts and requires fairly urgent attention.

 Most people with very early cataracts are mostly unaware that they have a cataract until they have been examined by an

-Ophthalmologist (eye specialist) or an optometrist, who can see the opacification of the lens through a slit lamp bio microscope.
+ophthalmologist (eye specialist) or an optometrist, who can see the opacification of the lens through a slit lamp microscope.

 If the cataract matures to become visually significant (causes a decrease in vision), patients usually complain of not being able